 Joey Thurman: Perfect.
 My friend, one last question.
+X3, fad or future?

 Dr. John Jaquish: Oh, it’s the future.
 If I can get professional athletes to throw their weights in the trash, and use this only, and say they’re more successful, and I don’t pay any of these guys by the way.